McDonnell Douglas F-15 Eagle: Later service

-Yemen Civil War
+Yemen Civil War and Iran war

 During the Yemeni Civil War (2015–present), Houthis have used R-27T missiles modified to serve as surface-to-air missiles.
 A video released on 7 January 2018 also shows a modified R-27T hitting a Saudi F-15 on a forward-looking infrared camera.
 Houthi sources claim to have downed the F-15, although this has been disputed, as the missile apparently proximity detonated, though the F-15 continued to fly in its trajectory seemingly unaffected.
 Rebels later released footage showing an aircraft wreck, but serial numbers on the wreckage suggested the aircraft was a Panavia Tornado, also operated by Saudi forces.
 On 8 January, the Saudi admitted the loss of an aircraft but due to technical reasons.

 On 21 March 2018, Houthi rebels released a video where they hit and possibly shot down a Saudi F-15 in Saada province.
 In the video a R-27T air-to-air missile adapted for surface-to-air use was launched and appeared to hit a jet.
 As in the video of the previous similar hit recorded on 8 January, the target, while clearly hit, did not appear to be downed.
 Saudi forces confirmed the hit, while saying the jet landed at a Saudi base.
 Saudi official sources confirmed the incident, reporting that it happened at 3:48 pm local time after a surface-to-air defense missile was launched at the fighter jet from inside Saada airport.

 After the Houthi attack on Saudi oil infrastructure on 14 September 2019, Saudi Arabia tasked F-15 fighters armed with missiles to intercept low flying drones, difficult to intercept with ground-based high altitude missile systems like the MIM-104 Patriot with several drones being downed since then.
 On 2 July 2020, a Saudi F-15 shot down two Houthi Shahed 129 drones above Yemen.
 On 7 March 2021, during a Houthi attack at several Saudi oil installations, Saudi F-15s shot down several attacking drones using heatseeking AIM-9 Sidewinder missiles, with video evidence showing at least two Samad-3 UAVs and one Qasef-2K downed.
 On 30 March 2021, a video made by Saudi border guards showed a Saudi F-15 shooting down a Houthi Quasef-2K drone with an AIM-120 AMRAAM fired at short range.

-F-15C, F-15E and F-15EX of United States Air Force, representing the three major and most popular variants of the Eagles.
+In April 2026, it was reported that F-15 and F-35 aircraft have been successfully hit by Iranian air defense technology during the 2026 Iran war.

+On 16 September 2026, Yemeni Houthis claimed to have shot down a Royal Saudi Air Force F-15 fighter over the Marib Governorate.